 Ever have one of those days?

-You may not realize it but taking care of yourself is a crucial part of being an ostomate, not just during recovery but life in general.
+It's so important to keep a healthy mind and body when you're living with an ostomy, and not just during recovery, but life in general.
 What is your quiet place?
-The place that you go to get away from the chaos.
-We all need quiet time each day to pause, regroup and take a few minutes to gain some perspective.
+The place you go to relax and get away from the chaos.
+We all need quiet time each day to pause and rest.

-Start to pay attention to the moments in your life when you need to stop everything, disconnect and relax.
-Rest won’t necessarily fix our problems, but it will reboot our attitudes.
+Pay attention to the moments in your life when you need to stop everything.
+Rest won’t necessarily fix our problems, but it can help reboot our attitudes.
 No matter how full a schedule, put yourself at the top of your to-do list every single day.